kriszyp/transporter/README.md

     var Transporter = require("transporter").Transporter;
     exports.app = Transporter();

-Now you can use a client side module loader like require.js to load your modules:
+Now you can use a client side module loader like require.js to load your modules (of course you should actually download require.js and transportD.js for local access):

     <script>
         // Configure RequireJS